FluBBaOfWard/WSCpuTest/README.md

 	I use nasm https://nasm.us/ by running "nasm -f bin -o WSCpuTest.wsc WSCpuTest.asm".

 ## How do the undefined flags / undocumented op-codes work?
-If there is a division by zero the input (AL, AX/AW) is not modified.
+If there is a division exception the input (AL, AX/AW) is not modified.
 The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.

 ### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.
 Parity, Sign & Zero are set according to result.

+### ROL
+Carry is set if the last shifted bit was 1, otherwise cleared.
+ & Overflow are always cleared.
+If the argument is & 0x1F = zero, ie. no shift is taking place, Carry is not changed.

 ### MUL
 AuxCarry, Parity & Sign are always cleared.